Skip to main content

 8 mentions Positive Neutral Negative

-The atmosphere of the game is described as a unique blend of classical and whimsical elements, with music that evokes a questioning mood, though opinions on the soundtrack's fit with the Dragon Ball universe are mixed.
-Weather effects influence gameplay and enhance the atmosphere, while the PvP experience offers a distinct feel compared to the main game.
-Overall, while the game succeeds in creating an engaging atmosphere, it falls short in content and graphical presentation, leading to a desire for improvements in both areas.
+The atmosphere of the game is described as a unique blend of classical and whimsical elements, with music that evokes a questioning mood, though opinions on the soundtrack's fit with the Dragon Ball universe vary.
+Weather effects influence gameplay and enhance the atmosphere, while the PvP experience offers a distinct vibe compared to the main game.
+Overall, while the game succeeds in creating an engaging atmosphere, it falls short in content and the execution of its visual style.

 • “The game does a good job of creating atmosphere, but a middling job of creating content.”